btroncone/learn-rxjs/operators/creation/of.md

 #### signature: `of(...values, scheduler: Scheduler): Observable`

-## Emit variable amount of values in a sequence.
+## Emit variable amount of values in a sequence and then emits a complete notification.

 ### Examples